 While luxury outlets are present, this particular mall is more so catered to the middle-class shopper with options like American Eagle, Amazon Pop Up, Apple Store, Dick’s Sporting Goods, and even a Disney Store.
 Dining options available span the spectrum from The Capital Grille to fast and quick-serve food options.

 Yes, there are over 160 stores, many of which feature luxury brands, but the star of the show is the intricate theming that seemingly drops you into the middle of Venice.
 In addition to shopping, you can take a gondola ride, or just watch them go by.

-While the usual brands are almost all offered at the Grand Canal Shoppes, we found the “Man Cave” and “Houdini’s” Magic stores to be unique and enjoyable to peruse.
+While the usual brands are almost all offered at the Grand Canal Shoppes, I found the “Man Cave” and “Houdini’s” Magic stores to be unique and enjoyable to peruse.

 Themed to match the resort’s Roman identity, visitors will want to check out the free “Fall of Atlantis” show with animatronic animals, the 50,000-gallon fish tank stocked with tropical sea life, and snap a photo in the iconic atrium with spiral escalators.